Eva-01-2077/ani-cli-automate/README.md

 Anime Download Script with NAS Transfer

 This Bash script allows users to download specified anime episodes, rename them, and transfer them to a NAS or keep them locally.
 It uses ani-cli for episode downloads and sshpass for NAS transfers.

+This script must be carried out and executed as an administrator on the machine for the installation of the prerequisites of the different packages which will be useful for using the script.sh

 Prerequisites